google-ai-edge/mediapipe-samples/examples/llm_inference/llm_chat_ts/README.md

 ## Running the Demo

-1.  **Download a model:**
-    This demo requires a compatible model to run.
-These models are available on HuggingFace, but require you to agree to license terms before downloading.

-    Once you have downloaded a model (e.g., `gemma3_1b_it_int8-web.task`), you must place it in a `models` directory located at `mediapipe-samples/examples/llm_inference/llm_chat/models`.

-2.  **Run the development server:**
+1.  **Run the development server:**
     ```bash
     npm run dev
     ```
     This will start a local development server and open the demo in your browser.
+When you first run the demo, you will be prompted to sign in with your Hugging Face account to access the models.